What is Depression

 Treatment for Depression

 Evidence-based treatment for depression includes short-term cognitive behaviour therapy (CBT) treatment.
-Other therapies that can be helpful include mindfulness meditation and acceptance and commitment therapy (ACT).
+Other therapies that can be helpful include interpersonal psychotherapy (IPT) as well as mindfulness meditation combined with CBT.

 At Brookside Psychologists, our licensed Psychologists provide compassionate and effective treatment to help with depression.
 Finding a therapist can be a confusing process.
 Please don’t hesitate to contact us – let us help you navigate to find the help you need.
 Contact us today.